 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Aéroports de Paris (ADP) reported total carbon emissions of approximately 23,794,115,000 kg CO2e.
-This figure includes 79,424,000 kg CO2e from Scope 1 emissions, 52,938,000 kg CO2e from Scope 2 emissions (market-based), and a significant 23,645,721,000 kg CO2e from Scope 3 emissions.
-The total emissions from Scope 1 and 2 combined, based on location, amounted to about 167,549,000 kg CO2e.
+This figure includes 79,424,000 kg CO2e from Scope 1 emissions, 52,938,000 kg CO2e from Scope 2 (market-based), and a significant 23,645,721,000 kg CO2e from Scope 3 emissions.
+The total emissions from Scope 1 and 2 combined amounted to about 167,549,000 kg CO2e.
 ADP has set ambitious climate commitments, aiming for carbon neutrality by 2030.
-The company has established near-term targets to reduce absolute Scope 1 and 2 greenhouse gas emissions by 68% by 2030, using 2019 as the baseline year.
-Additionally, ADP plans to maintain a commitment to sourcing 100% renewable electricity through 2030.
-For Scope 3 emissions, the target is a reduction of 27.5% by 2030 from the same baseline.
-Long-term goals include a 90% reduction in absolute Scope 1 and 2 emissions by 2035, with a continued commitment to maintain at least 90% reductions through 2050.
-Furthermore, ADP aims to achieve a 90% reduction in absolute Scope 3 emissions by 2050.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect ADP's commitment to addressing climate change across its operations and value chain.
+This includes a target to reduce absolute Scope 1 and 2 greenhouse gas emissions by 68% by 2030, using 2019 as the base year.
+Additionally, the company plans to source 100% renewable electricity annually through 2030 and reduce absolute Scope 3 emissions by 27.5% by the same year.
+For long-term goals, ADP aims to achieve a 90% reduction in absolute Scope 1 and 2 emissions by 2035, while also committing to maintain at least 90% reductions from 2035 through 2050.
+Furthermore, the company targets a 90% reduction in absolute Scope 3 emissions by 2050.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect ADP's commitment to addressing climate change within the air transportation sector.

 Access structured emissions data, company-specific emission factors, and source documents